benjamin-kraatz/material_segmented_control/README.md

 We all know well the Cupertino segmented widget in [Flutter](https://flutter.dev).
 But there is no similar in Material, so I thought, why not to create one.

-You can check it out on pub:
+You can check it out on pub.dev:
 ([see package on pub.dev](https://pub.dev/packages/material_segmented_control))